 This set of values, combined with a thriving post–Civil War demand for supplies, created the recipe for the business boom soon to follow.
 As the company grew, and more of the Haines family joined the company, the name eventually changed to J.J.
 Haines & Company.

 It wasn’t until the late 1890s that J.J.
 Haines & Company started to shift its focus toward the carpet and floor covering business under the leadership of Mr. Haines’ son-in-law, Casper T. Marston.
 Much like J.J.
 Haines, Mr. Marston realized the opportunities the floor covering future held.
 And his intuitions were correct—so much so that in 1909, J.J.
 Haines & Company was chosen by Armstrong Cork Company to be one of their first distributors.
 (Today, we are the only remaining original distributor for what is now known as Armstrong Worldwide Industries.)

 By now, J.J.
 Haines was fully committed to the floor covering industry and the founder’s original core values still applied.
 The company offered one of the widest selections of floor coverings with customer-centric service to match.
 With a combination of smart leadership and some brave investment decisions, J.J.
 Haines & Company has been able to grow and thrive through the turbulent times that affected America’s history.

-Over the past 137 years, we’ve embraced the changing times and technologies to continue to provide the best products and the best service.
+For nearly 140 years, we’ve embraced the changing times and technologies to continue to provide the best products and the best service.
 As we go into the future, there are some things that will never change—our values.